Shweli River: Trade and commerce

-More recently, Chinese hybrid rice called sinn shweli has been introduced by the military authorities to the local farmers as part of the opium eradication drive, most of the crop to be exported back to China.
+More recently, Chinese hybrid rice called sinn shweli has been introduced by the military authorities to the local farmers as part of the opium eradication drive, most of the crop is to be exported back to China.

 The Shweli I Dam was put into operation on the river in 2008.
 It is the first of three planned dams on the main stem in Myanmar.
-The river upper in China has abundant hydropower reserves, there are 18 hydroelectric power stations has been built, mostly in Tengchong.
-And the biggest one in China is Longjiang Dam at Zhefang, Mangshi which operates in 2010.
+The upper river in China has abundant hydropower reserves; 18 hydroelectric power stations have been built, mostly in Tengchong.
+The biggest one in China is Longjiang Dam at Zhefang, Mangshi which became operational in 2010.